goochs/containers/README.md

 This approach ensures consistency and focuses on streamlined builds.

+## Contributing

+We encourage the use of official upstream container images whenever possible.
+However, contributing to this repository might make sense if:

+- The upstream application is **actively maintained**.
+- **And** one of the following applies:
+  - no official image exists.
+  - the official image does not support **multi-architecture builds**.
+  - the official image uses tools like **s6-overlay**, **gosu**, or other unconventional initialization mechanisms.
+  - does not tag releases.

 ## Deprecations

 Containers in this repository may be deprecated for the following reasons: